internetarchive/openlibrary/openlibrary/coverstore/README.md

 The item name itself (e.g. `coverd_0007`) is a combination of the prefix `covers` and the code `web.numify("%010d.jpg" % cover.id)[:4]` where, in this case, `cover.id` is `7315539`.
 The `"%010d"` format parameter pads the `cover.id` with leading 0's until it is 10 digits long and then the [:4] takes the first 4 digits of this padded number.
 Anything lower than `cover.id` 1,000,000 will thus be in `covers_0000` and from there the next 1M will be in `covers_0002` and so on.
 In total, this scheme allows for just under 10B covers before it breaks, which is a sufficiently unlikely number to hit!

+2022-12-03: Anand says: "The cover id is considered to be 10 digits, 4 digits go to items, 2 digits go to tar file and the remaining 4 go to the filename."

 **NB**: We identified **unarchived** covers (denoted with `archived=false` within the `covers` table) prior to `2014-11-29` but early tests suggest the archive process may not have been ironed out and standardized before this date, and so we decided to use the latest successful archival date to resume our archival efforts.

+##